Nouman404/nouman404.github.io/_posts/CTFs/404CTF_2023/Cloud/2023-06-06-Le_Cluster_de_Madame_Bovary.md

 We have the first half of the flag `404CTF{A_la_decouv`.
 We know now that the rest of the flag is in the container `404ctf/web-server`.
 We do the same steps as before and once on the machine we find a `Go` program for a webserver:

 ![image](https://github.com/Nouman404/nouman404.github.io/assets/73934639/0fff8320-1a19-4f5a-82de-eca784655d02)

+## Get the second part of the flag

 We can read the content of `web-server.go` and find the flag: